Chick Webb: Declining health and death

 In November 1938, Webb's health began to decline; for a time, however, he continued to play, refusing to give up touring so that his band could remain employed during the Great Depression.
 He disregarded his own discomfort and fatigue, which often found him passing out from physical exhaustion after finishing sets.
 Finally, he had a major operation at Johns Hopkins Hospital in Baltimore in 1939.
 Webb died from Pott disease on June 16, 1939, in Baltimore.
 Reportedly his last words were, "I'm sorry, I've got to go."
 Webb was buried in Baltimore County, in Arbutus Memorial Park, in Arbutus, Maryland.

 Webb's death hit the jazz/swing community very hard.
 After his death, Ella Fitzgerald led the Chick Webb band until she left to focus on her solo career in 1942, causing the band to break up.
 Art Blakey and Duke Ellington both credited Webb with influencing their music.
 Gene Krupa credited Webb with raising drummer awareness and paving the way for drummer-led bands like his own.
-Webb's thundering solos created a complexity and an energy that paved the way for Buddy Rich (who studied him intensely) and Louie Bellson.
+Webb's thundering solos created a complexity and an energy that paved the way for Buddy Rich and Louie Bellson.

 On February 12, 1940, a crowd of about 7,500 people attended a Chick Webb Benefit in Baltimore, Maryland.
 In attendance were Sally Webb, Chick's widow, his mother Marie Webb, his sister Mabel Porter, Governor Herbert R. O'Conor, Fitzgerald and boxing champion Joe Louis.